 When in the area you may want to drive Mirror Lake Byway which passes several lakes and goes through the Unita Mountains.
 Including locations above 10,000 ft.
 If you have not been to that altitude skiing, or even checking out areas here via a ski lift yet be ready.
 10,000 ft is not Everest, but it is more than 1/3 the height and your body feels it.
 You might get a mild headache, and you likely will discover how much wind is in your sails.
 Take that for a dual meaning.
 Breathing is harder at 10,000 ft and your body seems to respond by helping you remove any trapped air inside of you as well.
 Good times.

-But it is worth it to see the area, and going up in your car is more gradual of an approach than a ski lift.
-Now Park City itself is at 7,000ft and I had been in town already for 3 days so the extra 3,000 ft was not as much as I would have been one day one.
-Our bodies are amazing and begin increasing your blood’s ability to produce oxygen the moment you get to this altitude.
+But it is worth it to see the area, and going up in your car is a more gradual approach than a ski lift.
+Now Park City itself is at 7,000ft and I had been in town already for 3 days so the extra 3,000 ft was not as much as I would have been one day.
+Our bodies are amazing and begin increasing our blood’s ability to produce oxygen the moment we get to this altitude.
 Just avoid sodas before a trip up to the top of the mountain.
 You do not need or want that level of carbonation.

 A full day of traveling fun drives, and then a horseback ride, I was ready for dinner.
 Tonight, I had chosen Firewood for dinner.
 As the name suggests, this is a meat eater heaven with fresh grilled meats and eats.